Stesic/word-guessing-game/README.md

 ### Dictionary script

-In the project files, you can find ```dataScript.ts``` file.
-Execute it and you will get dictionary data on the same location.
+In the project files, you can find ```dataScript.ts``` file which was used to get and format dictionary data used in the project.